-NHER 41424 (Monument record) - Concrete from World War Two beach defences
+NHER 41424 (Monument) - Concrete from World War Two beach defences

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.